When you have a latex allergy, going to the doctor or dentist can be tricky. There are ways you can minimize the risks.

 If you have a significant latex allergy, always wear a medical alert necklace or bracelet to let people know in case you need emergency care.

-If you’ve had a severe reaction, talk to your doctor about getting an Auvi-Q or EpiPen (epinephrine shot).
-Always carry two shots with you.
+If you’ve had a severe reaction, talk to your doctor about getting a prescription for autoinjectable epinephrine such as an EpiPen.Learn how and when to use it.

 If you need to stay in a hospital, tell the staff about your latex allergy.
 Ask for a "latex-free" room.